gsamokovarov/claude/README.md

 do it regularly.

-Claude wraps `OpenSSL::Cipher` and lets you transparently encrypt and decrypt the your application sensitive attributes, so you don't have to do it manually all the time.
+Claude wraps `OpenSSL::Cipher` and lets you transparently encrypt and decrypt sensitive attributes, so you don't have to do it manually all the time.

 Claude exposes the `encrypt` and `attr_encrypt` class macros to setup an attribute encryption.